TIBHannover/BacDiveR/.github/CONTRIBUTING.md

 Please don't hesitate to [file an issue][issues] if you:

-a) have a suggestion, want to ask a question, etc.
+a) want to ask a question,

+a) suggest a new feature,

 a) found a bug.
 Illustrating it with a [minimal, reproducible example][reprex] is extremely helpful for fixing it ;-)